BryanMantell/DataUploadAutomation/README.md

 ---

+# **Preparation instruction**

+This preparation script will edit all related measure and make them ready for individual upload script.

+## Preparation instructions:

+### 1) Importing
+#### a) Package
+- Install all the [packages](#Help-Section) required for the project.
+You can find what's needed in the [Help Section](#Help-Section).
+#### b) Qualtrics Data
+- Read in all the Qualtrics CSVs needed.
+The files you'll need are located in preparation folder.
+Check the [Help Section](#Help-Section) for example code.
+- We add a column to each data frame called timepoint.
+Then we creat two lists call *UO_Qualtrics_list* and *UPMC_Qualtrics_list*, which contain name of UO and UPMC dataframe for later use.
+#### c) RedCap Data
+- We read Redcap data directly from Redcap using API.

+### 2) Editing and Renaming
+#### a) Pedigree
+- Edit and rename Pedigree data so that it only has the information needed for the NDA structure.
+Now that we have our 4 files separated by time point we want merge 4 files by *FamID*.
+See "Example of Merging Pedigree info with the Data Frames" in the [Help Section](#Help-Section) for example code.

+  *<u>Relevant Pedigree information: mom guid, mom famID, T1-T4 Mom ages, T1-T4 interview dates, Mom sex, child guid, child famID , T1-T4 child age, child sex, group assigment.</u>*

+#### b) Renaming Quatlrics and Redcap data by individual measure
+- Rename revenlent Qualtrics and Redcap data so that column name consistant across different timepoint.
+Reference the item matching chart below to see what items you will need to rename.
+See "Example to Selecting and Renaming UO/UPMC Data in a Measure" in the [Help Section](#Help-Section) for example code.

+#### c) Merge Qualtrics
+Merge 4 timepoint data into one
+- Now that all the needed column for each tim point from both sites have the same column name.
+We will bind them by *timepoint*.
+THis will combinning *UPMC_Qualtrics_T1, UPMC_Qualtrics_T2, UPMC_Qualtrics_T3, UPMC_Qualtrics_T4* into *UPMC_Qualtrics* and combinning *UO_Qualtrics_T1, UO_Qualtrics_T2, UO_Qualtrics_T3, UO_Qualtrics_T4* into *UO_Qualtrics*

+- Now we have 2 files separated by site and we want to bind two data set into one and named it *Qualtrics*.
+We will merge *Qualtrics* with *Pedigree* information by *Fam_ID* and *Timepoiny*.

+---

 # **Research Subject Pedigree**

 The Pedigree is a collection of identifiable information that needs to be appended to every measure.